Lumen Technologies: 2020 name change to Lumen

-On September 14, 2020, CenturyLink, Inc announced that it had changed its name to Lumen Technologies, Inc. Effective with the opening of the trading day on Sept.
-18, 2020, the company stock ticker changed from CTL to LUMN.
+On September 14, 2020, CenturyLink, Inc announced that it had changed its name to Lumen Technologies, Inc. Effective with the opening of the trading day on September 18, 2020, the company stock ticker changed from CTL to LUMN.
 The CenturyLink brand will continue to be the customer-facing brand for traditional copper-based services.
-Fiber-based products and services will use the brand Quantum Fiber.
+Fiber-based products and services use the brand Quantum Fiber.